Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 }

-Step 4: Replace The Starter Controller
+Step 4: Replace the Starter Controller

 Replace internal/uploads/controller.go.